 Things will be different.
 No one will lose their sight, their hearing, their gallbladder.
 It will be all Catskills with brand new wrap-around verandas.
 The idea of Hitler will not have vibrated yet.
 While back here, they are still cleaning out pockets of wrinkled Nazis hiding in Argentina.
 But in the next

 Ruth Stone was born on June 8, 1915, in Roanoke, Virginia.

-Her books of poetry include What Love Comes To: New and Selected Poems (Copper Canyon Press, 2008), a finalist for the 2009 Pulitzer Prize; In the Dark (2004); In the Next Galaxy (2002) which received the 2010 National Book Award; Ordinary Words (Paris Press, 1999), which received the National Book Critics Circle Award; Simplicity (1997); Who is the Widow's Muse (1991); Second Hand Coat (1987); Cheap (1975); Topography (1971); and In an Iridescent Time (1959).
+Her books of poetry include What Love Comes To: New and Selected Poems (Copper Canyon Press, 2008), a finalist for the 2009 Pulitzer Prize; In the Next Galaxy (Copper Canyon Press, 2002), which received the 2002 National Book Award; and Ordinary Words (Paris Press, 1999), which received the National Book Critics Circle Award.

 Her poems startle us over and over with their shapeliness, their humor, their youthfulness, their wild aptness, their strangeness, their sudden familiarity, the authority of their insights, the moral gulps they prompt, their fierce exactness of language and memory.

 Among her other awards are two Guggenheim Fellowships, The Bess Hokin Award from Poetry magazine, the Shelley Memorial Award, and the Vermont Cerf Award for lifetime achievement in the arts.
 She taught creative writing at several universities, including the State University of New York in Binghamton.
 A Vermont resident since 1957, she died at her home in Ripton, Vermont, on November 19, 2011.
-She was 96 years old.
+She was ninety-six years old.